 Hydraulic System Safety

 Hydraulic pressure systems pose many hazards that may be overlooked.
 Hydraulic system pressure often exceeds 2000 pounds per square inch (psi).
 Pin-hole leaks can develop from hoses even if there is no visible damage.
 If a leak is suspected, do not use your hand to search for the leak.
 Injury from injected hydraulic oil will demand immediate emergency medical treatment.
-If treatment is not obtained it may result in amputation of the hand or arm.
+If treatment is not obtained, it may result in amputation of the hand or arm.
 Use a piece of cardboard or mirror to inspect for leaks by passing the material over the suspected leak.
-Leaks should be fi xed immediately.
+Leaks should be fixed immediately.
 If you are an employee, report suspected leaks to the owner of the machine or your supervisor.
-Hydraulic hoses and fittings become very hot.
-Severe burns can result by grabbing these components.
+Eye protection should be worn while checking for hydraulic leaks.
+Hydraulic hoses and fittings become very hot and severe burns can result by grabbing these components.
 Wear gloves or place your hand near the hydraulic part to sense for heat before touching it.

-Skid-steers are often operated in dirty and dusty environments, inside buildings where machine noise reverberates off walls and exhaust fumes become trapped.
-They may be operated in situations that require manual operations in close proximity to the skid-steer.
+Skid steers are often operated in dirty and dusty environments, inside buildings where machine noise reverberates off walls and exhaust fumes become trapped.
+They may be operated in situations that require manual operations in close proximity to the skid steer.
 All operators should wear a bump cap or hard hat, steel-toed shoes, long pants and gloves.
 Depending upon the machine and where and how it is being operated, hearing protection and eye protection should also be worn.
 Always wear eye protection when checking hydraulic hoses and connections.
 To protect against a buildup of machine exhaust fumes, open as many doors and windows as possible, use large exhaust fans, and shut off the machine and take frequent breaks outside the building.
-This is especially important if there is a strong smell of exhaust fumes in the air.
+These recommendations are especially important if there is a strong smell of exhaust fumes in the air.

-Current OSHA standards and regulations for agriculture and landscaping do not specifically address skid-steer machines.
-However, OSHA regulations do require employers to protect hired workers from several hazards associated with operating and maintaining machinery, and from generally recognized hazards.
-Therefore ROPS and FOPS, guarding of pinch points and crush points, operator restraint, hydraulic cylinder lockout, warning signs, handholds and steps, and training requirements are common safe use issues that must be addressed in agricultural and landscape situations.
+Current OSHA standards and regulations for agriculture and landscaping do not specifically address skid steers.
+However, OSHA regulations require employers to protect hired workers from several hazards associated with operating and maintaining machinery, and from generally recognized hazards.
+Therefore common safe use issues that must be addressed in agricultural and landscape situations include the following: ROPS and FOPS, guarding of pinch points and crush points, operator restraint, hydraulic cylinder lockout, warning signs, handholds and steps, and training requirements, including the use of personal protective equipment (PPE).